AMPnet/ampnet-crowdfunding-frontend/prod-build/README.md

-## Production build testing
+## Serving production build

-This is procedure to test production build locally while using remote backend.
+This is procedure to serve production build locally while using remote backend.
 In short, we generate production build in `dist/ampnet-frontend` directory and serve it through NGINX proxy which redirects backend API routes to production remote backend (api.ampnet.io).

 ### Setup